-Expenses for the Office of the County Treasurer in the 2018 Proposed Budget are \$32.8 million, a decrease of \$22.2 million, or 40.3% from the 2017 Projection.
+Expenses for the Office of the County Treasurer in the 2018 NIFA Conformed Budget are \$2.7 million, a decrease of \$52.3 or 95.1% from the 2017 Projection due to the establishment of the Disputed Assessment Fund (see Other Expenses below).

-Salaries, Wages & Fees are \$2.1 million in the 2018 Proposed Budget, a slight decrease of \$28,919 or 1.3% from the 2017 Projection.
-The decrease is primarily attributable to less appropriations for Part-Time employees and less anticipated terminal leave expense.
-These decreases are partially offset by the impacts of the current labor agreement between the County and the Civil Service Employees Association (CSEA).

-In addition, he Administration in consultation with NIFA has initiated a Voluntary Separation Incentive Program (VSIP) for the Civil Service Employees Association (CSEA) labor union; the Administration has agreed to a fifty percent backfill.
-Employees who elect to separate from service must do so on or before September 15, 2017.
-The projected salary savings from the VSIP, if any, is included as an aggregate in the Office of Management and Budget and not within individual departments.
-During the budget adoption process the Administration will recommend technical adjustments to reflect the savings in the individual departments.
+Salaries, Wages & Fees are \$2 million in the 2018 NIFA Conformed Budget, a slight decrease of \$125,916 or 5.9% from the 2017 Projection due to the allocation of the VSIP savings to each department and the Legislative technical adjustments.
+In addition, the Administration in consultation with NIFA has initiated a Voluntary Separation Incentive Program (VSIP) for the Civil Service Employees Association (CSEA) labor union; the Administration has agreed to a fifty percent backfill.
+Employees who elected to separate from service had to do so on or before September 15, 2017.

-Other Than Personal Expenses (OTPS), excluding the Other Expense category, are \$704,877 an increase of \$57,603 or 8.9% from the 2017 Projection.
-This is primarily due to an increase in Contractual Services for services such as daily cash pickup, debt service collections and online auctions for tax lien sales.
+Other Than Personal Expenses (OTPS), excluding the (OO) Other Expense category, are \$665,424 an increase of \$18,150 or 2.8% from the 2017 Projection.
+This is primarily due to Legislative and NIFA adjustments.

 Other Expense includes payments for tax certiorari refunds.
-In the 2018 Proposed Budget Other Expense is \$30.0 million, a decrease of \$22.2 million, or 42.5% from the 2017 Projection.
+In the 2018 NIFA Conformed Budget Other Expense is zero, a decrease of \$52.2 million, or 100% from the 2017 Projection.
 The primary reason for this decrease is the establishment of the Disputed Assessment Fund to pay Class IV property tax refunds which creates funding to eliminate borrowing for future commercial property tax refunds.
 The negotiating of residential small claims before the roll goes final also contributed to lower appropriations of tax certiorari refund payments.
 This decrease in expense is also partially offset by no revenue projected in 2017 or included in the 2018 Proposed Budget from Capital Resources for Debt, which includes bond proceeds that were historically used to fund tax certiorari payments.

-Revenues for the Office of the County Treasurer in the 2018 Proposed Budget are \$40.1 million, a decrease of \$1.4 million, or 3.3% from the 2017 Projection.
+Revenues for the Office of the County Treasurer in the 2018 NIFA Conformed Budget are \$40.1 million, a decrease of \$1.4 million, or 3.3% from the 2017 Projection.
 This decrease is primarily attributable to less Departmental Revenues for Miscellaneous Fees; such as Landlord Administration Fees and Planning Escrow Account Administration Fees and less revenue from P-Card rebates.
 The County also anticipates collecting less revenue from Interest & Penalties on Taxes.
 These decreases are partially offset by an increase in Investment Income, primarily due to the County's investment of excess funds in instruments such as certificates of deposit, money markets, time deposits, repurchase agreements, and obligations of the United States Government and the State of New York.